Gasoline—a petroleum product

 The Clean Air Act (the Act) seeks to reduce air pollution in the United States.
-Specifically, the Act (first passed in 1970) and its amendments require less-polluting engines and fuels,2 among other requirements, to reduce air pollution from gasoline use.
-To meet the air pollution reduction goals of the Act, the U.S. Environmental Protection Agency (EPA)
+Specifically, the Act (first passed in 1970) and its amendments require engines and fuels to produce less air pollution,1 among other requirements, to reduce air pollution from gasoline use.
+To meet the air pollution reduction goals of the Act, the U.S. Environmental Protection Agency (EPA) took several actions:

 Emissions control devices on passenger vehicles were required beginning in 1976.
-In the 1990s, the EPA established emissions standards for other types of vehicles and for engines used in gasoline-burning non-road equipment.3
+In the 1990s, the EPA established emissions standards for other types of vehicles and for engines used in gasoline-burning non-road equipment.2

 Lead in gasoline proved to be a public health concern.
 The move away from leaded gasoline began in 1976 when catalytic converters were installed in new vehicles to reduce the emissions of toxic air pollutants.
 Vehicles equipped with a catalytic converter cannot operate on leaded gasoline because the presence of lead in the fuel damages the catalytic converter.
 Leaded gasoline was completely phased out of the U.S. fuel system by 1996.

 Beginning in 1995, the Clean Air Act Amendments of 1990 required cleaner burning reformulated gasoline to reduce air pollution in metropolitan areas that had significant ground-level ozone pollution.

-Since 2006, refiners have been required to supply gasoline with 90% less sulfur content than they made in 2004.
-More reductions in gasoline sulfur content are planned to begin in 2017.
+As of January 1, 2017, refiners are required to supply gasoline with 97% less sulfur content than the gasoline made in 2004.
 Gasoline with lower sulfur content reduces emissions from old and new vehicles and is necessary for advanced vehicle emission control devices to work properly.